-Time for a review on the American Express Gold card.
+Time for a review of the American Express Gold card.
 It’s no surprise that I am a fan of American Express charge cards.
-Charge cards differ from credit cards in that they require the statement balance to be paid off each month.
+Charge cards differ from credit cards because they require the statement balance to be paid off each month.
 American Express charge cards are usually easy to be approved for (but require excellent credit), offer Membership Rewards that are transferable points, and have some amazing benefits.
 Here’s my review of the American Express Gold card.
 At least one household member should have this card in their wallet at all times.
-My husband and I both had it but after receiving our bonus points, and waiting until our annual fee was posted again, we canceled mine.
+My husband and I both had it, but after receiving our bonus points and waiting until our annual fee was posted again, we canceled mine.
 I still use his all the time though mainly for paying for groceries or eating at restaurants.
 Here are the main reasons it is a card worth keeping.

 Another tip to earning some more points is to purchase gift cards to places you regularly shop at from the grocery store.
-You can purchase gift cards to retail stores, restaurants, even Amazon, and get 4x the points on those purchases!
+You can purchase gift cards to retail stores, restaurants, and even Amazon and get 4x the points on those purchases!

 If you book a hotel through the Hotel Collection by American Express and stay 2 nights at least, you will get a $100 hotel credit.
 I have never taken advantage of this benefit but decided to check it out and randomly picked the Roxy Hotel.

 You do get a room upgrade if available and that $100 hotel credit for spa or dining.
 Do note that the price is excluding taxes and fees.
 This might be a nice perk if you want to stay in a nice hotel, though!